Planting the tubers

 Climate - It comes from a climate with mild temperatures and cool nights, but it has reportedly handled temperatures in the 90s (35 degrees C) in cultivation.
 Still, consider it experimental in consistently hot conditions, especially if nights are warm.
 The underground rhizomes probably can survive down to 25 degrees F (-4 degrees C) or less if planted deep.
 In Zones 7 and below, it should be grown in a pot and brought indoors over the winter.
 In other zones that are prone to frost, mulch the plant well, and plant it so the tubers are 4-6 inches (10-15 cm) under ground.

 Fertilizing -- It has average fertilizer needs.
-During periods of active growth, feed about every 2-3 months with a general-purpose fertilizer.
+During periods of active growth, feed about every 2 months with a granular fertilizer that contains micronutrients, following the dosage on the package.

 Dormancy - It can go dormant or partly dormant in winter if temperatures are cool enough.
 When this happens, reduce watering, giving just enough to keep it slightly moist throughout.